the Peloponnese in southern Greece

 There are countless places to visit in the Peloponnese and you cannot possibly see all of them.
 This is an area rich in history and the climate is drier.
 I have selected a few that I feel are worth visiting, historically significant and span all millenniums.

 The Mycenaean Age in Greek history flourished approximately from 1600 BC to 1100 BC in southern Greece.
 After the decline of the Minoan civilization, power shifted to the city states in the Peloponnese such as Mycenae, Tiryns and Argos.
-Although they were culturally influenced by the Minoans and traded with them, the Mycenaeans were more warlike.
+Although they were culturally influenced by the Minoans and traded with them, the Mycenaeans were more warlike and you can see this in their citadels with their well-fortified massive stone walls.
+The Peloponnese should be included in your trip to Greece and I have selected a few of the must-see places here.

 Mycenae

-Across the road from the citadel of Mycenae you will find a huge tholos, a royal burial vault shaped live a beehive (photo #1).
+Across the road from the citadel of Mycenae you will find a huge tholos, a royal burial with its vault shaped like a beehive.
 It is called the Treasury of Atreus (Beehive Tomb).
-Archaeologists are unsure who was buried here, but speculation is that it was King Agamemnon.
+Archaeologists are unsure who was buried here, but speculation is that it may be King Agamemnon.

 Tiryns

-I found Tiryns (photo #4) to be an equally impressive and even more majestic site than Mycenae.
-It is rarely visited by tourists compared to Mycenae and still under excavation.
+I found Tiryns to be an equally impressive and even more majestic site than Mycenae.
+It is rarely visited by tourists compared to Mycenae and still under excavation when I visited.
+Over time, the history and importance of this city state seems to have been lost, at least untill more research is done and more information can be gathered from excavation here and elsewhere in Greece.
 The walls and fortifications are formed of huge stones and were at one time twice their height.
 All that is left of the citadel are foundations of buildings.
-Fragments of wall frescoes were found here including hunting scene and bull vaulting frescoes (1300 BC - 1200 BC) and it can be seen in the Archaeological Museum of Athens.
+Fragments of wall frescoes were found here including hunting scene and bull vaulting frescoes (1300 BC - 1200 BC) and they can be seen in the Archaeological Museum of Athens.
 The style and influence of the Minoans on Tiryns is evident in these frescoes.

 Epidaurus